burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ## Setup (optional)

-> If you don't want to run it on your computer please skip to [this section](#what-are-we-trying-to-optimize)
+> If you don't want to run it on your computer, please skip to [this section](#what-are-we-trying-to-optimize)

-First we need to install V8 to be able to run it without whole package (node or web browser).
-I've created gist describing process for Linux users.
+First, we need to install V8 to be able to run it without whole package (node or web browser).
+I've created gist describing the process for Linux users.

 <a href="https://gist.github.com/burnpiro/d85d836200df93af892877c2cf37f12c" target="_blank">https://gist.github.com/burnpiro/d85d836200df93af892877c2cf37f12c</a>

-If you're a Mac user it should apply to you as well.
-If you have any problems with installation process please refer to [Official Docs](https://v8.dev/docs/build)
+If you're a Mac user, it should apply to you as well.
+If you have any problems with installation process, please refer to [Official Docs](https://v8.dev/docs/build)

 After installing you should be able to run code like